Jach/lgame/README.md

 usage until I get around with re-creating a playground and adding in all the extra functionality the original supported.
-I also want to benchmark it for speed and accuracy against some game maps before I declare it reliable (especially because it's using an odd extra map array for data that should be stored with the primary map array cells instead).
+I also want to benchmark it for speed and accuracy against some game maps before I declare it reliable (especially because it's using an odd extra map array for data that should probably be stored with the primary map array cells instead).

 ### lgame.util

 Utility functions that don't fit in other packages, and may indeed be better split off into separate libraries.
-Currently just a function for printing licensing information.
+Currently just a function for printing licensing information that may be useful when shipping a game binary.

 ### Potential future packages...